geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 I mean, it's pretty nice that you are cleaning up these like divs and mods stuff.
 Yeah.

 ##### **Sieds Lykles** [[00:45:10](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2710)]
 I think I have an overview now of all the rules that are missing.
-Like I had some branch where I was doing the, I don't know, I was just printing a lot of UOPs that should simplify to the same thing.
+Like I had some branch where I was doing the, I don't know, I was just printing a lot of UOps that should simplify to the same thing.
 You can see the difference.
 And then like..
 I was getting pretty close to them always being the same.

 ##### **Geohot** [[00:45:42](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2742)]
 Yeah.